ledmarceli/mthree_final_project/README.md

 # mthree Final Project

 This is the final project for the mthree program, developed by @ledmarceli, @mubamba1, @eduarecnam.
 The project is a web application built with Flask that calculates and stores users' net income and taxes based on their gross income and expenses.
+The individual ReadMe files are available in this repository under README_Marceli or under the link: https://github.com/mobamba1/mthree_final_project/tree/main

 <details>
   <summary>Architecture</summary>